 I understand listening to me talk about my travels can be annoying especially if you haven’t been anywhere for a while.
 And I do apologise.
 I remember wanting to share my stories with a former friend, she hadn’t travelled then and I felt bad talking about them – so I stopped.
-When she started to travel I really enjoyed her coming back to share her stories, because I knew what it was like to experience something so amazing.
+When she started to travel I really enjoyed her stories because I knew what it was like to experience something new.

 - Take Care of Yourself